RegemStatum/fullstack-todo-app/README.md

 ## Created by Al_Kon

-You should add nodemon.json file with the following structure:
+You should add nodemon.json file in the project root with the following structure:
 {
 "restartable": "rs",
 "ignore": [".git", "node_modules/**/node_modules"],